NATIONAL RACE WEEKEND RULES

 Tickets: Your arm band is your weekend ticket and must be worn at all times.
 If you leave the facility, you must have it on in order to re-enter.
 This is your gate ticket.
 Do not take it off.

 CAMPING INFORMATION: Camping passes for the National weekend must be pre-purchased before arrival at the gate.
 There are no electric or water hookups.
 All campers are subject to subject to search upon entry by security personnel.
 All coolers will be searched by security personnel.
 Quiet Time is 11:00 pm nightly.

 When Thunder Valley Motocross Park was founded in June of 1999

 Promoter David Clabaugh couldn’t have known how appropriate his track’s name would become.
-He knew that nearby was an NHRA drag-racing track with the same name (Thunder Valley), but within a few short years of the founding of the motocross track, four-strokes took over motocross completely, leaving a sound of thunder every time the gate dropped at the facility.
+But within a few short years of the founding of the motocross track, four-strokes took over motocross completely, leaving a sound of thunder every time the gate dropped at the facility.

 Clabaugh has been around racing since he was a child.
 “I’ve been racing since I was 10 years old,” he explains.
 “When I got to the pro class, I realized that it wasn’t going to last forever, and I wanted to stay in the sport somehow, so I decided I wanted to buy a track.
 Clabaugh has put his blood, sweat, and tears into the facility, and the national here is seen as an example of what a world-class motocross event should look and feel like.